moontasirul/SPLYZA-TestApp/README.md

 - **Presentation** - The features layer contains components involved in showing information to the user.
 The main part of this layer are the views(activity, fragment) and ViewModels.

+## Major highlights and used libraries

+MVVM architecture Coroutines used for all the asynchronous work Hilt for dependency injection Moshi to parse the json UI data binding Navigation,ViewModel, LiveData, etc. from Jetpack components Android UI testing(used Espresso, Junit)